Instant Deal Alerts

 Black Friday Predictions: Computers & Peripherals

 One of the hottest Black Friday ad items traditionally has been the ultra-cheap laptop.
-The recent surge in popularity of tablets has somewhat taken sales away from traditional laptops, but the bargain laptop is still the quintessential Black Friday deal.
+The recent surge in popularity of tablets and phones has somewhat taken sales away from laptops, but the bargain laptop is still the quintessential Black Friday deal.

 If you are considering purchasing a laptop on Black Friday this year, we can't stress enough how important it is to decide what features you need and what you will be using the computer for.
 There will be cheap laptops, but if they don't fit your needs, as good of a deal they may seem on the surface, you will end up disappointed soon after you purchase it.

 Questions to consider: what size screen do you need?
 Is weight an important factor?
 What about battery life?
 Some parts of the laptop such as memory can sometimes, but not always, be upgraded later on, but other components such as the screen, battery and processor are usually permanent and can’t be upgraded later on.